 We offer you expert guidance, personal support and a robust defence if your clinical competence or care of patients is questioned.

 Our team is led and staffed by doctors with real-life experience of the pressures and challenges faced in practice.

 We have an unmatched track-record of helping members overcome the challenges which could threaten their livelihood.

 You can practise with confidence because we are on your side, and by your side.

 This is your guide to MDU membership.
 It describes the main benefits and responsibilities of membership.

 We are not an insurance company.
 If you ask us for assistance or indemnity, this may be provided, at our Board of Management’s discretion, under our Memorandum and Articles of Association.

-The benefits we provide are on an occurrence basis which means you can ask for our assistance as long as you are (or were) our member at the time the incident happened.
+The benefits we provide for this period of membership are on an occurrence basis which means you can ask for our assistance as long as you are (or were) our member at the time the incident happened.
 This applies even if you are no longer a member or have retired or stopped practising.
 Your estate can even ask for our help after your death.
-Benefits are provided to GP trainees on an occurrence basis.

 Assistance: Support we provide, which can include legal advice and legal representation.

 Indemnity: Compensation we can provide for you to pay damages for clinical negligence.